grpc/proposal/A72-open-telemetry-tracing.md

   * If compression needed, add key `message-size-compressed` with integer value of compressed message size.
-If this is reported as a separate event in an implementation, the event name is "Outbound message compressed" and the order of the event must be after the first event that reports the message size.
+If this is reported as a separate event in an implementation, the event name is "Outbound message compressed" and the order of the event must be after the "Outbound message sent" event.
 * When an inbound message has been received, add Event(s) (it depends on implementation whether there is a single event or an additional separate event with name "Inbound compressed message" for compressed message size) with name